 Learn more about DevOps in this DevOps Training in New York to get ahead in your career!

-In order to resolve the merge conflicts in Git, we need to follow three steps:
+In order to resolve merge conflicts in Git, we need to follow three steps:

-- Understand what happened: It could be because of the same line edit on the same file; it could be because of deleting some files, or also it could be because of files with the same file names.
+- Understand what happened: It could be because of the same line being edited on the same file; it could be because of deleting some files, or it could also be because of files with the same file names.
 You can check everything by using ‘git status’.

-- Perform commit again and then merge the current branch with the master branch.
+- Perform the commit again and then merge the current branch with the master branch.

-Both ‘git rebase’ and ‘git merge’ commands are designed to integrate changes from one branch into another branch: just that they just do it in different ways.
+Both ‘git rebases’ and ‘git merge’ commands are designed to integrate changes from one branch into another branch: just that they just do it in different ways.